-- Gain the practical skills to operate both nationally and internationally
+- Gain the practical skills to become a confident, responsible and innovative global event manager

 - Project-manage high-profile and large-scale live events to garner real-world experience

-- Strong links with leading industry associations provide access to competitions, research and events
+- Strong links with industry associations and professional organisations that provide access to competitions, research, employment and events

-A wide range of exciting opportunities are available to you within this buoyant and growing sector, which is estimated to be worth almost £50 billion to the UK economy by 2020.
+The buoyant and growing events management sector is currently estimated to be worth £42 billion in the UK and £2 trillion globally.
 Graduates find jobs in event management companies, venues, leisure departments, festival and tourist organisations, publishing, PR, sport and entertainment.

 ABOUT THIS COURSE